-- A dermatologist to discuss medical options.
+- A Dermatologist: This is helpful to discuss medical options.

 - A Gynecologist: This is helpful to discuss and identify possible hormonal issues, particularly if you have adult acne.